Wednesday, December 19, 2012

 Prizes!
 Tips from my hot writing group!

-In five days, you'll have some mad skills.
-Some understanding of authority, voice, and the intersection of the two.
+In ten days, you'll have some mad skills.
+Some understanding of authority, voice, and the intersection of the two and a have a chance to practice.

 And not only that.

-The starters in my workshop, those folks you always see in the New York Times?
+The literary heavy-hitters in my workshop, those folks you always see in the New York Times?
 Yeah, them.
-They've ponied up some tips that will be unveiled in day five.
+They've ponied up some tips that will be unveiled during class.
 Worth it just for those, eh?

 But, that is not all.